abdi76/fruits-api/README.md

 ## ✅ Done!

-Your Fruits API is now ready for development, testing, Dockerization, and CI/CD automation.
+Your Fruits API is now ready for development, testing, Dockerization, and CI/CD automation...